avanillaslice/TROUBLE/README.md

 - Determining the right gameplay priorities.
 And then implementing them in a way that didn't cause the player to move two pieces, or end up not attempting to move at all was another time sink.
 I ended up settling on multi-conditional if statements.
 - Developing general purpose movement functions.
 I really wanted to have a central function that would accept all movement intentions.
-Whether it be moving a piece out of the home area, across the board, sending them home if captured, and into the final area.
-I think it was an lack of foresight that made me code myself into a corner, where the time/effort cost of refactoring the existing code was greater than just making seperate functions for each.
+Whether it be moving a piece out of the home area, across the board, sending them home if captured, or into the final area.
+I think it was aa lack of foresight that made me code myself into a corner, where the time/effort cost of refactoring the existing code was greater than making seperate functions for each.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------